Python-Test-Engineer/PyTest-Cookbook/docs/workshop/welcome.md

 ![Leo](../images/workshop/leo-fox.png)

 ### My first computer 1979

 ![tape](../images/workshop/paper-tape.jpg)
 https://en.wikipedia.org/wiki/Punched_tape#/media/File:Creed_model_6S-2_paper_tape_reader.jpg

+...cut and paste was cut and paste!

 ## Motivation

-There are many great resources for PyTest and I wanted to curate them into one resource.
+There are many great resources for PyTest and I wanted to curate them into one resource, but without creating unuseable bulk.

 In my experience, I look for 3 things: